brincowale/pepper-deals/README.md

 The filters are defined using regular expressions (regex), allowing for flexible and powerful pattern matching.
 Each filter object can contain the following fields:

 - **include**: A regex pattern to include items that match the criteria.
+(The rule will apply to title+description+categories combined in the same string)
 - **exclude**: A regex pattern to exclude items that match the criteria.
+(The rule will apply to title+description+categories combined in the same string)
 - **include_website**: A regex pattern to include specific websites.
 - **exclude_website**: A regex pattern to exclude specific websites.
 - **lowest_price**: The minimum price for filtering.